Hilde Osland Goes Braless Under A Front-Tie Crop Top For Sultry Instagram Update

 The model was all dolled-up for the shoot, emphasizing her natural beauty with what looked like a reddish eyeshadow that matched the peach shade on her lips.
 She also appeared to be wearing dark eyeliner and long lashes to further bring out her blue eyes, and sported rosy cheeks that looked perfectly highlighted.

-Her outfit was from the brand, Missy Empire, which Hilde tagged in her caption.
+Her outfit was from the brand Missy Empire, which Hilde tagged in her caption.
 She added a white heart that seemingly mirrored the color of her revealing top, ending with a sparkles emoji.

 As expected, the upload stirred quite the excitement among her fans, who were thrilled to see the stunning blonde rocking yet another head-turning look.
 Her post racked up 43,000 likes in less than two hours of going live, in addition to 712 comments.